Like pizza? Like content analytics data?

 Parse.ly Recommendation Engine: An Explainer (part 1)

-Helping publishers pick the right links
+Helping site operators pick the right links

 Parse.ly’s mission is to provide the best analytics-driven tools for running large content websites.
 As part of that effort, we provide a rich real-time and historical analytics dashboard, which understands content and the key engagement metrics around it.
 Typically, this dashboard is used for visitor growth strategies or to understand engagement levels around different kinds of content.

-Parse.ly data indicates that most visits are single page view visits, and most visitors to large publishers will only visit once in a given month.
+Parse.ly data indicates that most visits are single page view visits, and most visitors to large sites will only visit once in a given month.
 To build higher engagement on site and more loyalty, you need to offer your visitors experiences around content that are relevant, tailored, and data-driven.

 A starting point for using data for increasing on-site recirculation is to use our